-A small minority say they’d prefer something a little more out of the ordinary, but accept that it wouldn’t be a ‘Christmas do’ without the standard fare.
+A small minority say they would prefer something a little more out of the ordinary, but accept that it would not be a ‘Christmas do’ without the standard fare.

 ‘A bit of a boogie’ after the food is seen as the perfect entertainment with respondents feeling an hour or so on the dance floor is ideal.